 At the end of Year 1, State Funded Schools are required to carry out the Phonics’ screening check for all children.
 The Mulberry House School carries this check out a year earlier at the end of Reception, in our Prep I class.

 Nationally, at the end of Year 1, 82% of children are reaching the screening threshold.
-In comparison, an average of 48% of Mulberry House Reception aged children are meeting the screening threshold a year ahead of target.
-With 47% of Mulberry House School boys achieving the target and 50% of girls.
+In comparison, an average of 47% of Mulberry House Reception aged children are meeting the screening threshold a year ahead of target.

 Nationally, 13% of children achieve 100% in the Phonics screening check.
 In comparison 32% of Mulberry House Reception aged children achieved 100% a year ahead of target.

-At the end of the academic year, the school carried out the national Aspects assessment devised by Durham University.
-The graph below shows the children’s outcomes at the end of the year plotted out in green for the whole cohort in relation to the national average, spanning in white across the page.
+At the end of the academic year, the school carried out the same national Aspects assessment devised by Durham University.

 At the end of the academic year, the school carried out the national PIPS (Performance Indicators in Primary Schools) assessment devised by Durham University.
 The graph below shows the children’s outcomes within Reading and Maths plotted out in red for the whole cohort, against the national average in blue and the local average in green.
 From the data below, the cohort are working above national expectations across Reading and Mathematics.